British Rail Class 379: Design and features

-The Class 379 electric multiple-unit train is a member of Bombardier Transportation's Electrostar family, although a number of its features are derived from the Aventra family instead.
+The Class 379 electric multiple-unit train is a member of Bombardier Transportation's Electrostar family, although a number of its features are derived from the successor Aventra family.
 Unlike the Class 317 units that the Class 379 replaced, it is equipped with regenerative braking to reduce energy consumption.
 To increase serviceability and support the maintenance process, the Class 379 has been fitted with Bombardier's Orbita predictive fault monitoring system.
 Other tweaks to improve service rates include CCTV cameras on the roof to monitor the condition of the pantograph.
 The type has been described as possessing relatively favourable ride quality, remaining smooth despite its high rate of acceleration.

 The Class 379 features a 2+2 seating arrangement for standard class, while 2+1 seating is installed in first class, providing 189 standard-class seats and 20 first-class seats across a typical consist.
 The standard-class seats are mostly airline-style, with a few table seats.
 Each airline seat features a flip-down table, a coat hook, and a single electrical socket.
 There are two toilets per four-coach unit, one of them enlarged to accommodate baby-changing facilities and use by the disabled.
 To assist airport-bound passengers, relatively large luggage racks are installed at several locations, in addition to the smaller overhead luggage racks.
 A considerable number of bins are provided, to reduce littering and aid the cleanup process.

 Among the various passenger amenities, all carriages are fitted with Wi-Fi, the apparatus for which was supplied by the Swedish company Icomera.
 This connectivity is used for multiple purposes beyond personal internet by passengers: various onboard systems, including the reservation, CCTV, passenger information displays, and miscellaneous sensors and monitoring systems, are interconnected via the Wi-Fi.
 Condition-related data is seamlessly fed back to the operator's control centre, aiding operations and maintenance.
 A digital announcement system is provided, which sounds only during the departure of, or upon the approach to, a served station.
 The interior lighting was supplied by Teknoware, including emergency lighting that fulfils GM/RT 2130 requirements.
 Air conditioning is also fitted.